v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

 For more information, see [Policy CSP - DmaGuard](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-dmaguard) in the Windows documentation.

 - **Enumeration of external devices incompatible with Kernel DMA Protection**:
   This policy is intended to provide additional security against external DMA capable devices.
 It allows for more control over the enumeration of external DMA capable devices incompatible with DMA Remapping/device memory isolation and sandboxing.
 This policy only takes effect when Kernel DMA Protection is supported and enabled by the system firmware.
-Kernel DMA Protection is a platform feature that cannot be controlled via policy or by end user.
+Kernel DMA Protection is a platform feature that can't be controlled via policy or by end user.
 It has to be supported by the system at the time of manufacturing.
-To check if the system supports Kernel DMA Protection, please check the Kernel DMA Protection field in the Summary page of MSINFO32.exe.
+To check if the system supports Kernel DMA Protection, check the Kernel DMA Protection field in the Summary page of MSINFO32.exe.
   [Learn more](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-dmaguard#dmaguard-deviceenumerationpolicy)

   **Default**: Block all